 Exceptions are a common mean to handle errors.
 However, they have some drawbacks when it comes to compiler support, safety and traceability.
 Fortunately, we can leverage Kotlin’s sealed classes to create result objects that solve the mentioned problems.
 This way, we get great compiler support and the code becomes clean, less error-prone, easy to grasp and predictable.

-Code reviews are a powerful mean to improve the code quality, establish best practices and to spread knowledge.
-However, code reviews can come to nothing or harm the interpersonal relations when they are done wrong.
+Code reviews are powerful means to improve the code quality, establish best practices and to spread knowledge.
+However, code reviews can come to nothing or harm interpersonal relations when they are done wrong.
 Hence, it’s important to pay attention to the human aspects of code reviews.
-Code reviews require a certain mindset and phrasing techniques in order to be successful.
+Code reviews require a certain mindset and phrasing techniques to be successful.
 This post provides both the author and the reviewer with a compass for navigating through a constructive, effective and respectful code review.

 With Kotlin we can write code that is easy to understand, short, expressive and safe.
 Sounds like clean code, doesn’t it?
 In this post, I go through some recommendations and principles of clean code and consider if Kotlin can help to fulfill this rules or not.
 Moreover, I show restrictions and points, where we should be careful.
 At the end, I discuss if Kotlin leads to “a dark or a bright path”.

 In order to take full advantage of Kotlin, we have to revisit some best practices we got used to in Java.
 Many of them can be replaced with better alternatives that are provided by Kotlin.
 Let’s see how we can write idiomatic Kotlin code and do things the Kotlin way.